 - prior attainment records (key stage 1 results)

 - school census records

-Any pupils who do not have a valid result for a subject are excluded from the calculations for that subject and do not appear in the number of eligible pupils or in the outcome percentages for that subject.
+Pupils with no valid result for a subject are excluded from the calculations for that subject and are not included in the number of eligible pupils or the outcome percentages for that subject.

 - achieved the expected standard

 - not achieved the expected standard

 - working below the standard of the test